lweikit/emergent-avalon/README.md

 - `REACT_APP_BACKEND_URL`: Backend API URL

-Create a `.env` file in the project root (you can copy `/.env.example`) to override these variables when running `docker-compose`.
+Create a `.env` file in the project root (you can copy `/.env.example`) to override these variables when running `docker compose`.
 Changes to `REACT_APP_BACKEND_URL` require restarting the `frontend` service so the React app picks up the new value.